cucapra/pollen/slow_odgi/README.md

 ### Explanation of Commands

-The remainder of this document will explain the eleven commands that we have implemented in some detail.
+The remainder of this document will explain, in some detail, the eleven commands that we have implemented.
 Below we sometimes elide graph information that is inconsequential to the explanation.
-Unless specified, this is meant to be read as a "don't care" and not as absence.
+Unless specified, this is meant to be read as "don't care" and not as absence.

 #### `chop`